QuiltMC/rfcs/specification/0002-quilt.mod.json.md

 |--------|----------|------------------------|
 | String | False    | `"org.quiltmc:hashed"` |

 The intermediate mappings used for this mod.
-The intermediate mappings string must be a valid maven coordinate and match the `^[a-zA-Z0-9-_.]+:[a-zA-Z0-9-_.]+$` regular expresson.
+The intermediate mappings string must be a valid maven coordinate and match the `^[a-zA-Z0-9-_.]+:[a-zA-Z0-9-_.]+$` regular expression.
 This field currently only officially supports `org.quiltmc:hashed` and `net.fabricmc:intermediary`.

 ### The `metadata` field
 | Type   | Required |